 A limited liability company has the option to form a supervisory board, the main competences and responsibilities of which are supervision of the activities of the managing director(s), revision of the company's accounts and financial statements, and informing the general meeting of its findings at least once per year.

 The rules for the general meeting of shareholders are similar to those of a limited liability company, except for the impossibility to reserve or attract the right to decide upon matters not entrusted to it by law or by articles of association.

 The statutory body of a joint-stock company with a default dualistic structure is the board of directors, which has three directors (unless the articles of association state otherwise).
 Each director may act on behalf of the company individually, unless provided otherwise in the articles of association.
 No one is entitled to give instructions to the board of directors regarding the management of the company.
 Directors are elected and recalled by the general meeting, unless the articles of association provide that the directors are elected and recalled by the supervisory board.
 The board of directors is responsible for the management of the company and its business and is supervised by a supervisory board.

-The statutory body of a joint-stock company with a simplified monistic structure is the statutory director, who is responsible for the business management of the company.
-The statutory director is elected by the managing board, which defines the primary focus of the management and supervises its proper performance.
+The statutory body of a joint-stock company with a simplified monistic structure is the managing board.
 The managing board has three members (unless the articles of association provide otherwise), and its powers include any matters relating to the company unless they are entrusted by law to the competence of the general meeting.